andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 ## Update 1.0.2
 Updated to use blog repository interface instead of Factories.

+The Blog repository interface has also been added to the Magento webapi using the etc/webapi.xml file.
+API calls can be accessed through /rest/V1/blog and include GET, PUT, POST, and DELETE calls.

 Added filtered product list using product repository on url /blog/index/products which displays products with the following conditions:

         Filters: 'price' > 10.00 AND 'price' < 20.00 AND 'visibility' === 4 AND 'status' === 1
         Order By: 'price', 'desc'
         Page Size: 6

 ## Update 1.0.1

 ### System Configuration